dlareau/puzzlehunt_server/docs/hunt_running.rst

   You can always update the submission response using the "Fix" link.
 The new content will be pushed to the team's page automatically.

 Chat page:
   It is important to maintain communication with the teams, which is where the chat page comes in.
 New messages from a team since the page was loaded will make the team's name appear in red.
-Only teams that have sent a message to the staff will show up on the list.

-  If you absolutely need to send a message to a team who has not contacted staff yet, you can manually do so from the /admin/huntserver/message/ page.

 Management page:
   The only thing you would want to do with the management page during the hunt is to update puzzle PDFs.
-If you find that you need to make a change, simply update the remote PDF content, and fetch the single puzzle with the single puzzle fetch button.
-The PDF and PNGs should update to match the remote content.
+If you find that you need to make a change, simply update the remote PDF content, and fetch the single puzzle with the single puzzle download button (un-collapse the respective hunt list-item).
+The PDF and PNGs will update to match the remote content.

 Email page:
   You can use this to send email from the configured email to all hunt participants.
 If you don't trust the interface for some reason or want to send something fancier than plain text, you can click the "Click to show all emails" button to display all hunt participant emails and send something manually.

 Charts page:
   Everybody likes charts!
-At the moment, we have the following charts:
+At the moment, we have the following charts/tables:

     - Graph of number of teams that have any given puzzle locked, unlocked or solved
     - Graph of correct vs incorrect submissions for all puzzles
     - Graph of submissions over time during the hours that the hunt was open
     - Graph of solves over time during the hours that the hunt was open
+    - Puzzle info (first time and team to solve each puzzle, as well as # of solves)
+    - Table of "submissions after solves" which are usually funny (teams joking)

 Hunt End